samcyn/gatsby-source-hubspot-node/packages/plugin/README.md

     This option has four required field `nodeType`, `schemaCustomizationString`, `apiResponseFormatter` and `nodeBuilderFormatter`

     a). **nodeType** (**Optional**)
-      - A unique nodeType for the `gatsby-source-hubspot-nodes` instance.
+      - A unique nodeType for the `gatsby-source-hubspot-node` instance.
 It's default value is `Post`.
-It's advisable to make sure this value is unique if you have multiple instances of `gatsby-source-hubspot-nodes` plugin.
+It's advisable to make sure this value is unique if you have multiple instances of `gatsby-source-hubspot-node` plugin.

     b). **schemaCustomizationString** (**Optional**)